ldn-softdev/jtc/User Guide.md

   `str`)
   * `s`: matches a JSON value previously stored in the namespace by directives: `<..>k`, `<..>v`
   * `t`: matches a tag (label/index) previously stored in the namespace by directives `<..>k`, `<..>v`
-  * `q`: matches only original JSON values; lexeme must not be empty - must provide a namespace, where matched elements will be stored
+  * `q`: matches only original JSON values; lexeme maybe empty, otherwise it provides a namespace, where matched elements will be stored
-  * `Q`: matches only repetitive (duplicate) JSON values; lexeme must not be empty - must provide a namespace, where matched elements will be stored
+  * `Q`: matches only repetitive (duplicate) JSON values; lexeme may be empty, otherwise it provides a namespace, where matched elements will be stored